The 48 Laws of Power | Summary + Best Quotes

 There’s something incredibly appealing about the idea of having power.
 Being in control, gaining respect, and having people fear you.
 It’s an intoxicating mix.

-But as anyone who has ever wielded power knows, it can be a double-edged sword.
+But as anyone who has ever wielded power knows, it can be a double-edged sword, no matter their industry.
 On the one hand, people can use it for good.
 On the other hand, they can use it for evil.

 And often, the line between the two can be very blurry.
+Some managers feel comfortably superior once they gain power, while others have only so much energy for the role.
 So how do you ensure you’re using your power as a business leader for good?
 How do you avoid abusing it or crossing the line into tyranny?

 The answer may lie in Robert Greene’s book, “The 48 Laws of Power.”
 While these laws may seem harsh or amoral at times, they offer a unique insight into the nature of power.

-This post gives a summary of the 48 laws of power.
+These aren’t just rules of power, they’re laws, and this post gives a summary of the 48 laws of power list.
 It also examines some of the best quotes related to these laws and the lessons you can learn from them.
 So let’s dive in!

 1. Never Outshine the Master